Education Department plans to lay off 1,300 employees as Trump vows to wind the agency down

 The layoffs are part of a dramatic downsizing directed by Trump as he moves to reduce the footprint of the federal government.
 Thousands of jobs are expected to be cut across the Department of Veterans Affairs, the Social Security Administration and other agencies.

-The department is also terminating leases on buildings in cities including New York, Boston, Chicago and Cleveland, said Rachel Oglesby, the department’s chief of staff.
-She said the changes would not affect the agency’s Office for Civil Rights or its functions mandated by Congress, such as the distribution of federal aid to schools.
+The department is also terminating leases on buildings in cities including New York, Boston, Chicago and Cleveland, officials said.

+Department officials said it would continue to deliver on its key functions such as the distribution of federal aid to schools, student loan management and oversight of Pell Grants.

+“Today’s reduction in force reflects the Department of Education’s commitment to efficiency, accountability, and ensuring that resources are directed where they matter most: to students, parents, and teachers,” Education Secretary Linda McMahon said.

 The department sent an email to employees Tuesday telling them its Washington headquarters and regional offices would be closed Wednesday, with access forbidden, before reopening Thursday.
 The only reason given for the closures was unspecified “security reasons.”